zincio/apidocs/source/includes/_orders.md

 ```

-The Zinc API allows you to abort uncompleted orders that are still
-in the `request_processing` stage.
-This functionality allows you to stop an
-order from going through if a mistake was made on the order, or if the order
-is taking too long to process.
+The Zinc API allows you to abort orders that are still in the `request_processing` stage.
+This functionality is intended to abort an order if was made by mistake or if it is taking too long to process.

-The response to this request will be a standard GET response for an order, which is
-either a `request_processing` response, an error response, or a successful order
-response.
-If we are able to successfully abort the order, an `aborted_request` error
-code will be returned for the order in question.
-If you receive back a
-`request_processing` response, you will need to continue to wait before the API is
-able to abort a request on an already running process.

-If you are using the `request_succeeded` and `request_failed` webhooks, you won't
-need to do anything with the order abort response.
-The API will hit the
-`request_failed` webhook if an order is aborted correctly, and will have normal
-behavior if the order abort fails.

-Note that abortion is best effort, so we cannot guaranteed that you will be
-able to abort a request.
+The response will be the same as if you were to [GET the order](#retrieving-an-order).
+If we were able to immediately abort the order, the order will have an error **code** of `aborted_request`.
+It can take time for an order to abort and success is not guaranteed.
+You can either periodically poll the order to check if it was aborted or use webhooks.

 ## Amazon email verification